Skip to Content

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-We are heading back into trademarks today with Keep Calm sayings.
+Wondering if Keep Calm sayings are trademarked?
 You know the ones I’m talking about – Keep Calm and Carry On, Keep Calm and Use Glitter, Keep Calm and (insert anything here).

 Heidy Prock